 Languages spoken: English and Hindi are the dominant languages spoken in Shimla.
 A sizeable minority does speak Punjabi.
 In addition to these several native dialects of Pahari language are also spoken by the residents of the area.

 Clothing essentials: Bearing a temperate climate, cotton clothes with light woolens are worn from April to October.
 Heavy woollends and jackets are required for the winter which starts to set in from November and lasts upto March.
-It rains heavily in July and August and rain protection gear is essential during the period.
 In spring and autumn thin sweaters and hoodies are needed to beat the morning and evening chills.

-Rail: The Kalka-Shimla railroad with 102 tunnels offers breathtaking view of the terrain as the journey chugs into higher ground.
+Rail: The Kalka-Shimla rail line with 102 tunnels offers breathtaking view of the terrain as the journey chugs into higher ground.
 Regular trains ply between Delhi and Kalka from where you can board the Kalka-Shimla train on this UNESCO heritage mountain rail track.

 Road: Shimla has good road connectivity.
 Ordinary and luxury coaches regularly ply between Delhi, Chandigarh and the city.
 Within the state, private and public transport services are available for Kullu-Manali, Dharamshala and all other small and big towns of the state.
 Taxi services in the city is available on demand.